 Lauretta H. McCaffrey Journalism Prize And Newhouse Award For Journalism Excellence

 Public Relations Certificate of Achievement

-William Doescher Outstanding Public Relations Master’s Degree Student
+William Doescher Award for the Outstanding Public Relations Master’s Degree Student

 William P. Ehling Award